-The agreement includes a mandatory prepayment provision, which requires the Company to make mandatory prepayments subsequent to receiving net proceeds from the sale of assets, insurance recoveries, or the issuance of debt or equity.
+The terms of the Credit Agreement include customary covenants and events of default for similarly leveraged deals.
+The Credit Agreement includes a mandatory prepayment provision, which requires the Company to make mandatory prepayments subsequent to receiving net proceeds from the sale of assets, insurance recoveries, or the issuance of debt or equity.
 In addition, when its Consolidated Total Leverage Ratio, as defined by the Credit Agreement, as of the end of a fiscal year is greater than or equal to 1.50 to 1.00, the Company is required to make principal prepayments of at least 50% of Excess Cash Flow, as defined by the agreement.
-The dividends and distribution covenant limits the Company's ability to repurchase its common stock and declare and pay cash dividends on its common stock.
-The Credit Agreement provides for an amount allowed for stock repurchases/dividends.
-The limitation increases each year by 25% of net income provided that the Company's Debt/EBITDA ratio (as defined in the Credit Agreement) is less than 2.00 to 1.00 and there is \$15,000,000 in cash or available cash under the revolving loan facility.
-The Company's net loss for the year ended December 31, 2008, has had the effect of eliminating the allowable amount.
-The Company is also required to obtain the consent of its lenders to complete any acquisition which exceeds \$25,000,000 or would cause the Company to exceed \$125,000,000 (excluding the MDA acquisition) in aggregate payments during the term of the agreement.
+Effective with the May 2010 amendment, the limitation on the Company's ability to repurchase its common stock and declare and pay cash dividends on its common stock was adjusted.
+The Credit Agreement, as amended, provides for an amount allowed for stock repurchases/dividends subsequent to May 28, 2010, that is the lesser of \$25,000,000 and 50% of cumulative Consolidated Net Income (as defined by the Credit Agreement) for each fiscal quarter after March 31, 2010 where financial statements have been delivered; provided, that the Company's Debt/EBITDA ratio (as defined by the Credit Agreement), after giving effect to the transaction, is less than 1.00 to 1.00 and there is \$40,000,000 in cash or available cash under its revolving loan facility.
+However, if the Company's Debt/EBITDA ratio, after giving effect to the transaction is less than 2.00 to 1.00 but equal to or greater than 1.00 to 1.00, and there are no amounts outstanding under the revolving credit facility (other than letters of credit), the allowable amount for repurchases/dividends is \$2,500,000.
+The Company's requirement to obtain lender consent for acquisitions was also adjusted.
+Effective with the May 2010 amendment, the Company is required to obtain the consent of its lenders to complete any acquisition which exceeds \$20,000,000 or would cause the Company to exceed \$50,000,000 in aggregate cash and non-cash consideration for Permitted Acquisitions (as defined by the Credit Agreement) during the term of the Credit Agreement (excluding the MDA acquisition).
 The commitments under the Credit Agreement are secured by substantially all of the Company's assets.

 Long-term debt includes capital lease obligations that are subordinate to the Company's senior secured facility.
-As of December 31, 2009, the Company's capital lease obligations mature serially through December 31 as follows: 2010 - \$314,369; 2011 - \$41,223; 2012 - \$19,095; 2013 - \$22,286 and 2014 - \$8,228.
+As of December 31, 2010, the Company's capital lease obligations mature serially through December 31 as follows: 2011 - \$157,592; 2012 - \$142,776; 2013 - \$153,740; and 2014 - \$19,548.

-As of December 31, 2009, the aggregate scheduled maturities of term debt are as follows:
+As of December 31, 2010, the aggregate scheduled maturities of term debt are as follows: